7 situations

 Cathedral Hill, St. Paul

 Drive across the river.
-Good Italian, civic pride.
+A small Italian room on Grand Avenue, forty seats, food that respects the morning.
 They will leave understanding why people choose St. Paul on purpose.

 A first date

-Talk-friendly, not too loud, easy to escape if it is not working.
+Talk-friendly, not too loud, easy to escape if it is not working, easy to extend if it is.

 1. A drink first